turingschool-examples/webpack-starter-kit/README.md

 ## Background/About

 The intention of this project is to create an interactive and responsive game where players attempt to guess the top three most common answers to a generated question.
+During the first prompt, players will enter their names, then the game will begin and be composed of two untimed rounds, followed by one timed bonus round with a point multiplier for each player.

 ### Screenshots